MicrosoftDocs/azure-devops-docs/docs/repos/security/github-advanced-security-dependency-scanning.md

 ### Managing dependency scanning alerts on pull requests

-If alerts are created for new dependency changes in a pull request, the alert will reported as an annotation in the Overview tab's comment section of the pull request and as an alert in the Advanced Security repository tab, with a new branch picker result for the pull request branch.
+If alerts are created for new code changes in a pull request, the alert is reported as an annotation in the Overview tab's comment section of the pull request and as an alert in the Advanced Security repository tab.
+There is a new branch picker entry for the pull request branch.

 You can see the affected package manifest, see a summary of the finding, and resolve the annotation in the Overview section.